 - Fossick for gems at Gemtree

-- Try a bush tucker tour in Alice Springs to sample local Indigenous foods
+- Try a bush tucker tour in Alice Springs to sample local Aboriginal foods

 - Take a camel ride at sunset to witness the beauty of Uluru and Kata Tjuta

 - Enjoy a dinner under the stars with Uluru as the backdrop at the Sounds of Silence dinner